f4exb/sdrangel/plugins/feature/map/readme.md

 The 2D map will only show data from the default date (which is displayed in the table at the bottom).

 ![NASA GIBS](../../../doc/img/Map_plugin_GIBS.png)

+This is only supported on 2D raster maps and the 3D map.

 <h3>14: NASA GIBS Data</h3>